 This time, you will learn why your organization should adopt Robert’s Rules of Order agenda for meetings.
 You will discover how to create a meeting agenda and prioritize business items according to Robert’s Rules.

-Robert’s Rules of Order agenda
+What is Robert’s Rules of Order?

+Henry Martyn Robert initially developed ROR to improve parliamentary procedures for legislative bodies.
 Later, it became one of the most established guides for board gatherings, committee meetings, or special meetings across corporate and nonprofit organizations in the US.

 It defines who writes the agenda, how to structure one, and how to run modern meetings.
 This manual provides recommendations for formal meetings, while a typical meeting agenda only suits informal meetings.